How To Keep Cilantro Fresh In The Fridge

 Thawing and Using Frozen Cilantro

-When you're ready to use your frozen cilantro, follow these steps:
+When you're ready to use frozen cilantro, there are a few methods to thaw it:

 Even with the best storage methods, cilantro can sometimes wilt.
 However, you can revive it with a few simple steps.
 First, trim the stems and submerge the cilantro in a bowl of cold water.
 Let it sit for about 10-15 minutes.
 This helps to hydrate the leaves and restore their freshness.